PowerFeather/powerfeather-docs/docs/guides/get_started.md

 ![Upload Example](assets/upload_example.png)
 ![Serial Monitor Hover](assets/serial_monitor_hover.png)

-On the *Serial Monitor*, the supply and battery voltage and current are reported; as well as the battery charge estimated by the fuel gauge.
+On the *Serial Monitor*, you should see the supply and battery voltage and current reported; as well as the estimated battery charge percentage by the fuel gauge.
 Notice that the battery current is zero, while the supply current is not.
 This indicates that:
-- The board is being supplied by the external power source, in this case by `VUSB`.
+- The board is being powered by the USB supply and not the battery.
 - The battery is not charging.

 ![Serial Monitor](assets/serial_monitor.png)

-Press `BTN` on PowerFeather to enable charging.
-When charging is enabled, notice the battery current is no longer zero; and supply current also increases.
+Press and hold `BTN` on PowerFeather to enable charging.
+Notice the battery current is no longer zero, and supply current is more than before.

 ![Charging](assets/charging.png)

-If you have one, you can try using a data-only (no power) USB-C cable, to see that in the absence of an external supply, the battery supplies the board.
-In this case, the battery current is negative, indicating discharging.
+If you have or can make one, try using a data-only USB cable.
+With the USB supply absent, the battery powers the board and discharges.
+In this case, the measured battery current is negative.

 ![Discharging](assets/discharging.png)